kluchey/OMG/pages/MTH1W___4___1 Inequalities.md

 - #+BEGIN_CAUTION
-  Today we begin Unit 4:  Mathematical Modelling and are beginning to learn how we can
+  Today we begin Unit 4:  Mathematical Modelling and will learn to describe inequalities using our knowledge of Linear Relations.
   #+END_CAUTION
 -